andrewvanbeek-okta/customFormandMFA/README.md

 meteor add meteorhacks:picker

 then run
-meteor
+meteor --settings settings.json

 then you should see Meteor server running on: http://localhost:3000/

+create a settings json.

+format should be like so

+{"public": {
+  "clientId": "your client id from okta",
+  "oktaUrl": "your okta url"
+},
+  "apiToken": "your token",
+}

-From there just edit all the values to match your okta tenant.
+From there just edit all the values in the settings.json to match your okta tenant.

 Make sure to generate an Okta api Token and replace it in server > main.js file.